June 12, 2026

 Just as importantly, working with a route optimization team like Scheduled Routes can also help operators identify where EV-specific solutions may fit into the broader operation, from route efficiency and return-to-depot planning to charging station considerations and supporting systems.

-When gas, hybrid, and electric vehicles are planned together instead of separately, a mixed fleet becomes more than a temporary bridge to electrification.
+When gas/diesel, hybrid, and electric vehicles are planned together instead of separately, a mixed fleet becomes more than a temporary bridge to electrification.
 It becomes a more flexible operating model.
 The goal is not to force every route into an EV or treat every vehicle the same.
 The goal is to give dispatchers a route plan that reflects the real tradeoffs they already manage every day: range, timing, capacity, charging considerations, customer needs, and unexpected changes.

 DDS Wireless Inc. develops routing and scheduling technology for vehicle-based operations across North America and Europe.
 Our Scheduled Routes platform is a route optimization solution that helps fleet teams plan and adjust multi-stop routes with real operational constraints in mind.